Eastern Mediterranean 1956: Suez Crisis

 On 30 October 1956 the United Kingdom and France issued an ultimatum to Egypt and Israel, calling for a ceasefire and demanding both sides withdraw from the Suez Canal.
 When the Egyptians refused to accept their demands, the Anglo-French forces bombed Egyptian airfields, destroying much of the Egyptian Air Force.
 Troops were landed on 5 November—with British and French paratroopers seizing Port Said and Port Fuad the next day—but political pressure brought the operation to an end on the 7th.

 5 Nov 1956 Soviet threats over Suez Crisis▲

 In November 1956 Nikolai Bulganin, Chairman of the Council of Ministers of the Soviet Union, sent letters to the governments of the United Kingdom, France, and Israel, threatening rocket attacks on London, Paris, and Tel Aviv if they did not agree to the United Nations ceasefire in Egypt.
 In reality the threats were empty, as the Soviets did not possess enough ICBMs to go ahead with the attacks at the time.
 However, the West was not aware of this and took the threats seriously.

 7 Nov 1956 Ceasefire in Suez▲

-On 6 November Sir Anthony Eden, the British Prime Minister, without warning the French or Israelis, announced a ceasefire in Egypt within 24 hours.
+On 6 November 1956 British PM Sir Anthony Eden, responding to international pressure to withdraw from Suez but without warning the French or Israelis, announced a ceasefire in Egypt within 24 hours.
 The Anglo-French forces withdrew by 22 December, to be replaced by the United Nations Emergency Force.
 The Israeli withdrawal from the Sinai was complete by March 1957, allowing for the reopening of the Suez Canal in April.